ryan@ryanallisonlaw.com

 How much do you charge to file an uncontested divorce?

 We charge a flat $400 to do the entire uncontested divorce from intake to the final judgment.
-There is also a separate mandatory filing fee of approximately $230 that the law requires for all cases.
+There is a separate fee of approximately $230 that is applied to costs and the filing fee.
 The filing fee is paid to the Circuit Clerk’s office where we will file the divorce.
 After you fill out the packet, you have the option of paying now or paying at a later date.

 Another law firm quoted me a lot more to do an uncontested divorce.
 Why is your fee only $400?